kaidatavis/student-projects/README.md

-The repository for the final year project 2017
+The repository for the final year project (IT & CS)

 # Marking Schemes
 ## Assessment for Final Report (CS)